Alva-Theaters/Sorcerer/maintenance/DEVELOPERS.md

 Some of Sorcerer's properties need to be registered the same way to many different things (scene, nodes, objects, sequencer strips, etc).
 Those properties are found in the rna_common.py file.
 Review that script to learn how that system works: it's kind of like the menu at a restaurant.
 It uses a dictionary data structure to store the property registration data so that you can register dozens of properties to a new bpy type with a simple, single-line function call.

 Currently, some of the tooltips use a special find_tooltip function.
 In the future, all tooltips will be stored in a single file in a dictionary.
 That way, we can find inconsistencies, typos, and style variations quickly.
-This will also make translations signficicantly easier in the future.
+This will also make translations significantly easier in the future.

 The format_tooltip function is there to correct problems related to Blender's C++ code that sometimes adds the period to the end and sometimes doesn't.
 In Blender 4.3, Blender is modifying this behavior, but at this time the final behavior has not been set in stone.